mariessad/mariessad/README.md

 ### Hello!
 I'm Mariessa, a Web developer from a non-technical background. 👋

-- 🔭 I’m currently working on my first full-stack web application!
-- 🌱 I’m currently learning the MERN stack!
+- 🌱 I’m currently learning TypeScript!
+And trying to decide what programming language to learn next...
 - 👯 I’m looking to collaborate on cool web dev projects
 - 🤔 I’m looking for help with breaking into a tech role!
 - 💬 Ask me about front end development & design